 As per the federal government, these drugs are illegal and cannot be prescribed by a doctor.
 You may face federal prosecution for possession or sale of a Schedule 1 drug.

 These drugs are thought to be the most dangerous drugs out there.
 Schedule 1 drugs are even considered more dangerous than cocaine, methamphetamines, and OxyContin, which all fall under the Schedule 2 classification.
 The difference being that Schedule 2 drugs are said to have some type of medical use.

 There are 5 drug classifications in all.
 The remaining Schedules 3, 4, and 5 are used to classify prescription drugs that are heavily monitored.
 It is illegal to possess any of these drugs without a doctor’s prescription.

 Let’s take a second to look over that list.
 According to the DEA, marijuana is as dangerous as heroin, bath salts, and quaaludes.
 Further, the DEA does not associate any medical properties with the cannabis plant.
 This is a bit difficult to believe, considering that 23 states now have medical cannabis programs.
-We’ve also told you about at least 20 Heath Benefits of Marijuana here on The Stoner’s Cookbook.
+We’ve also told you about at least 20 Heath Benefits of Marijuana here on Herb.